AnyChart/docs.anychart.com/Basic_Charts_Types/Pie-Doughnut_Charts.md

 <a name="overview"/>
 ## Overview

-Data that is arranged in one column or row only can be plotted in a single series pie chart.
-Single series pie charts show the size of items in one data series, proportional to the sum of the items.
+Data that is arranged in one column or row only can be plotted in a pie chart.
+Pie charts show the size of items in one data series, proportional to the sum of the items.
 The data points in a pie chart are displayed as a percentage of the whole pie.

-Consider using a single series pie chart when:
+Consider using a pie chart when:

 * You only have one data series that you want to plot.
 * None of the values that you want to plot are negative.